Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 """Custom types to be used in type hints below."""

-[docs] def formatMessage(self, record: LogRecord) -> str: """Colorize the record's log level name before calling the strandard formatter.""" level = record.levelname.lower() level_style = getattr(default_theme, level, None) if level_style: record.levelname = level_style(level) return super().formatMessage(record)
+[docs] def formatMessage(self, record: LogRecord) -> str: """Colorize the record's log level name before calling the standard formatter.
+Colors are sourced from a :class:`click_extra.colorize.HelpExtraTheme`.
+Default colors are configured on :const:`click_extra.colorize.default_theme`. """ level = record.levelname.lower() level_style = getattr(default_theme, level, None) if level_style: record.levelname = level_style(level) return super().formatMessage(record)

-[docs]class VerbosityOption(ExtraOption): """A pre-configured ``--verbosity``/``-v`` option.
+[docs] class ExtraVerbosity(ExtraOption): """A base class implementing all the common halpers to manipulated logger's verbosity.
 Sets the level of the provided logger.
-The selected verbosity level name is made available in the context in ``ctx.meta["click_extra.verbosity"]``. .. important:: The internal ``click_extra`` logger level will be aligned to the value set via this option. """ logger_name: str """The ID of the logger to set the level to.
-This will be provided to `logging.getLogger <https://docs.python.org/3/library/logging.html?highlight=getlogger#logging.getLogger>`_ method to fetch the logger object, and as such, can be a dot-separated string to build hierarchical loggers. """ @property def all_loggers(self) -> Generator[Logger, None, None]: """Returns the list of logger IDs affected by the verbosity option.
-Will returns Click Extra's internal logger first, then the option's custom logger. """ for name in ("click_extra", self.logger_name): yield logging.getLogger(name)
+If no logger is provided, sets the level of the global ``root`` logger. .. important:: The internal ``click_extra`` logger will be aligned to the level set through this class. .. caution:: This class is not intended to be used as-is.
+It is an internal place to reconcile the verbosity level selected by the competing logger options implemented below: - ``--verbosity`` - ``--verbose``/``-v`` """ logger_name: str """The ID of the logger to set the level to.
+This will be provided to :func:`logging.getLogger` to fetch the logger object, and as such, can be a dot-separated string to build hierarchical loggers. """ @property def all_loggers(self) -> Generator[Logger, None, None]: """Returns the list of logger IDs affected by the verbosity option.
+Will returns ``click_extra`` internal logger first, then the option's :attr:`logger_name`. """ for name in ("click_extra", self.logger_name): yield getLogger(name)